Discover the Best of the Unpowered Glide Weapon GBU-15

 Early Development: The project aimed to enhance the accuracy and effectiveness of munitions while reducing the risk to pilots and aircraft.
 The GBU-15 development commenced in 1974 at the Air Force Development Test Center in Eglin Air Force Base, Florida.
 Initially, the Air Force requested missile designations AGM-112A and AGM-112B for two different versions of the system.
 However, due to the weapon’s unpowered glide bomb nature, the proposal was declined, and the GBU designation was assigned instead.
 The primary objective was to create a precision-guided bomb capable of accurately targeting stationary high-value assets.

-We would encourage you to explore this article as well: Let's Delve Into The Details Of The AGM-65 Maverick
+We would encourage you to explore this article as well: Exploring the Best Details of the Eurofighter Typhoon

 Flight testing for the weapon began in 1975.
 In November 1983, the GBU-15 with television guidance successfully completed full-scale operational testing and evaluation.
 Subsequently, in February 1985, the initial operational test and evaluation for the imaging infrared-guided seeker were concluded.